Prompting Multilingual Large Language Models to Generate Code-Mixed Texts: The Case of South East Asian Languages: Conclusion

 \section{Conclusion}

-We demonstrate that ChatGPT and InstructGPT outperform other multilingual LLMs when prompted to generate code-mixed texts for South East Asian languages and that their performances are particularly noteworthy for Singlish.
-We also discover that publicly available multilingual LLMs such as BLOOMZ and Flan-T5-XXL are incapable of generating code-mixed data through zero-shot prompting.
-Nonetheless, we discover issues with accurateness, reliability, and fluency for code-mixed data generated by models such as ChatGPT.
+To ameliorate the scarcity of code-mixed data for South East Asian languages, we explore generating synthetic code-mixed data using state-of-the-art multilingual Large Language Models (LLMs).
+On one hand, we find that publicly available LLMs such as BLOOMZ and Flan-T5-XXL have limited capability in generating syntactically diverse code-mixed data.
+On the other hand, closed-source models such as ChatGPT and InstructGPT are better at generating natural code-mixed text, but their performance varies substantially depending on the prompt template and language pairing.
+Furthermore, many outputs suffer from syntactic, semantic, and reliability issues.
 Therefore, we caution against using LLM-generated synthetic code-mixed data without the involvement of native speakers for annotating and editing.